ahmedkhan69/Coffee-Sales-Insights-A-Data-Driven-Analysis/README.md

 - High-performing days: Insights into sales trends by weekday.

--Customer behavior: Trends in average bill values and total footfall.
+- Customer behavior: Trends in average bill values and total footfall.

 - Monthly trends: Identification of peak revenue months.